EduardoSantos7/adan/README.md

 # adan
 This is the RT Backend for the EVA system.
-This backend provide the real time services like Chats, Calls, and Video Calls, it is written in Go and uses RethinkDB.
+This backend provide the real time services like Chats, Calls, and Video Calls, it is written in Typescript (future refactors include use Go) and uses RethinkDB.